cferdinandi/adventure/content/dnd.md

 As a forest gnome, he has an innate love for small animals, furry and otherwise.
 Everywhere he travels, he’s likely to have a squirrel or bunny (or, while at sea, a crab or ship rat) by his side.

+Quill entertains through word and song.
+His best stories are in musical form.

+His natural talent for minor illusions also makes him quite the showman, allowing him to perform feats of seeming magic by creating convincing illusions.

 Despite his outgoing nature, forest gnomes aren’t a particularly common sight.
 They generally avoid outsiders.
 As a result, people don’t always know what to make of Quill, the hyperactive little gnome that can talk to animals.

 His biggest fear in life is feeling like an outcast.